 - Mail: Fill out the Prescription Order Form.
 Mail your original written prescriptions and the Order Form to the address on the form.

-- Talk to your prescriber: Ask them to call in your prescription or fax in the Prescription Order Form.
+- Talk to your prescriber: Ask your prescriber to call in your prescriptions or fax in the Prescription Order Form.

 CHPW also has an extensive network of pharmacies across Washington, Oregon, and Idaho.
 Many of our Community Health Centers have their own pharmacies.
 To find the pharmacy closest to you, you can:

 - Log in to your myCHPW account and search for a pharmacy